- Majors & Minors

 2. Make sure you have the following before requesting enrollment:

-• A faculty Co-Sponsor (if your lab PI is not in the department) – see below for more information.
+- A faculty Co-Sponsor (if your lab PI is not in the department).

-• A plan for how many credits you’ll be taking.
-We expect 50 hours of work per term per credit, which amounts to 4-5 hours per week per credit.
+- A plan for how many credits you’ll be taking.
+You should expect to spend 4-5 hours per week per credit.
 Some courses must be taken for a set number of credits in order to count towards your major (see policies).

 3. Complete the Independent Research Enrollment Request Form below.
 The form may take 10-15 minutes to complete.
-If your PI is not an active-research, full-faculty member of the department, then on the form you’ll mark their department as “other”.
+If your PI is not an active-research, full teaching faculty member of the department, you’ll mark their department as “other” on the form.
 You will then be prompted for your Co-Sponsor’s information.
-Please do not mark any Lab Techs, Grad Students, PhD Students/Candidates, or Fellows/Post-Docs in place of your PI even if they're who you're technically working under.
+Please ONLY list the PI for your lab.

-4. After you submit the form, we will request written approval from your PI and Co-Sponsor (if you have one).
+4. After you submit the form, your PI and Co-Sponsor (if you have one) will be sent an automated email requesting their approval.
 Once we’ve received these approvals we will issue your override to enroll in the course.

 Policy Information